pindjouf/BXL-Cyber-Camp/projects/linux_client_server_project/pers. docu/client/README.md

 ### Networking Configuration:

-The workstation utilizes automatic addressing for networking.
-However, there are issues with obtaining IP addresses from the DHCP server, resulting in manual intervention.
-Further troubleshooting is planned to resolve this issue.
+The workstation utilizes automatic addressing for networking. ~~However, there are issues with obtaining IP addresses from the DHCP server, resulting in manual intervention.
+Further troubleshooting is planned to resolve this issue.~~ And it now works perfectly!

 ### Conclusion: